 Beneficial Skills for Becoming an Online Teacher

-- Communication in virtual classrooms is quite different from communication in a traditional classroom setting.
+Communication in virtual classrooms is quite different from communication in traditional classrooms.
 Online teachers need to be able to administer lessons and provide feedback without being physically present.
 Likewise, they need to understand how to limit inter-student conflicts and behavioral issues while fostering student-to-student discussion and collaboration.
 They may also want to seek out public speaking tips to sharpen their communication techniques with online learners.